 - 1.)
 The Rear Panel CHANNEL SELECT Rotary switch must be set to FOOTSWITCH to access either Channels or features via the footcontroller. - 2.)
 The OUTPUT and SOLO controls work only if the Effects Loop is active.
 Switch out of the LOOP BYPASS position in the EFFECTS LOOP section of the Rear Panel. - 3.)
+Should you select a Channel when the Cabinet Switching Feature is not being used and experience either low output or a broken-up or distorted signal, or no signal at all...
+Check that the SPKR ASSIGN mini toggle in that Channels' Strip is not assigned to SPKR "A + B" or "B". - 4.)
 The SOLO Control is activated when the Footcontroller is connected to the FOOTSWITCH jack on the Rear Panel and the Effects Loop is taken out of LOOP BYPASS and activated.
-When the Footcontroller is not connected the SOLO control will have no effect on the signal. - 4.)
+When the Footcontroller is not connected the SOLO control will have no effect on the signal. - 5.)
 The SOLO feature can be used to set a volume level above that of the OUTPUT control setting.
-It will not allow a setting below that of the OUTPUT control. - 5.)
-The GAIN and TREBLE controls are the most powerful controls in all four channels.
-They should be used with taste and you will find that many of the best sounds are found with the controls set somewhere in their middle regions.
-Avoid setting the TREBLE above 2:00 when the GAIN is maxed as the possibility of unwanted noise and squealing from microphonic tubes increases dramatically above this setting. - 6.)
-You will notice a substantial volume increase when switching from either the RAW or VINTAGE modes to the MODERN mode in Channels 3 & 4.
-When switching modes Always check your MASTER controls to avoid sudden volume increases.
-It is a good practice when setting up your channels, to get in the habit of zeroing out the Channel MASTER control each time you switch modes.
+It will not allow a setting below that of the OUTPUT control.